 - Properly maintain facilities and equipment.
 Limit exposure of the Library, the Board and the staff to claims of liability

 - Ensure funds are disbursed only in compliance with Board authorization and applicable state laws

-Managers prepare budgetary requests annually during the development process.
-All library staff will be familiar with this policy and the Purchasing Guidelines and as public servants will exercise fiscal responsibility in regards to their use of library funds.
-Employees who make unauthorized purchases may be subject to investigation and immediate dismissal.
+LIBRARY STAFF: Managers prepare budgetary requests annually during the development process.
+All library staff will be familiar with this policy and the Purchasing Guidelines and Procedures and as public servants will exercise fiscal responsibility in regards to their use of library funds.
+Employees are to follow the District’s Purchasing Guidelines and Procedures when making purchases on behalf of the District.
+Employees who make unauthorized purchases will be subject to disciplinary action including possible dismissal.

 The accounts of the Library are maintained on the modified accrual basis of accounting.
 All Library monies are considered part of the General Fund, Capital Replacement and Repair Fund or Restricted Funds.
 Restricted Funds include fund balance amounts that are constrained for specific purposes which are externally imposed.
 Restricted Funds include revenue connected with gifts and memorials donated to the Library and/or otherwise restricted funds.
 The Library’s fiscal year is October 1 through September 30.
 The financial statements of the Library shall be independently audited annually in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards and applicable law.
 Annual audits are submitted to the online central registry and reporting portal on the legislative services office website.